 One afternoon, I was invited to join a friend for “Girls Movie Day” at a locals house.
-My friend and I arrived with homemade snacks in hand and had a fun day watching “Theory of Everything”, which was still playing in theater in the states.
+My friend and I arrived with homemade snacks in hand and had a fun day watching “Theory of Everything”, which was still playing in theaters in the states.
 The ladies enjoyed a kitchen full of snacks, including splendid Basil Lemonade and Smoked Salmon Spread rolled in kale leaves, of which I had to ask for the recipes.
 Later that night Eddie and I met the Florida friends for dinner at George’s Fireside Grill, a restaurant I had wanted to try.

 Day Trip to Man Creek- Best Trip Yet

 The best thing we did on my trip took Eddie, two friends, and I on a 2-hour adventure over crazy, windy, and bumpy roads across the countryside to the Caribbean seaside town of Chiriqui Grande, where we visited the local indigenous Indians.
 We hired a guide to take us by boat across the sea and sandbar to Man Creek, an area accessible by boat only, where the Ngäbe-Buglé Indians live.
 Our favorite part was passing out candy and toys to the native children.
 It was eye opening to see how they live so primitively in this area.
 The children were so cute and receptive to our being there.
 The family we hired to take us and their adorable daughter Edy, our boat captain, also prepared a fresh Panamanian seafood lunch for us which was a great ending to a perfect day.

 Bonus Offerings in Boquete